f-marchi/alma-classifier/README.md

 A Python package for applying pre-trained epigenomic classification models to methylation data.
 This package provides three main predictive models:

 1. **ALMA Subtype**: Predicts 28 subtypes/classes (27 WHO 2022 subtypes of acute leukemia + otherwise-normal control).
-2. **AML Epigenomic Risk**: Predicts the probability of death within 5 years for AML patients.
+2. **AML Epigenomic Risk**: Predicts the probability of death within 5 years for AML patients using ALMA.
-3. **38CpG AML Signature**: A 38-CpG prognostic signature for AML that stratifies patients into high and low-risk groups.
+3. **38CpG AML Signature**: Predicts same as above, but using a targeted panel of 38 CpGs.

 ## Installation